NiklasPhabian/olfs/README.md

 ### Citation resolving
 A citation will be resolved in two steps.
 Step 1: The data is re-requested by the client through the REST API request URL in the citation.
-Step 2: The client sends the the hash of the citation to the OLFS.
+Step 2: The client sends the hash of the citation to the OLFS.
 The OLFS will compare this has with the latest entry in the has log.
 If they do not equal each other, the OLFS will return a warning to the user that the requested data is different from the cited data.

 ### DOI resolving
 The dataset metadata is obtained by querying the back-end-server for the DAS.
 If the DAS does not contain sufficient information, but contains a DOI, the OLFS will try to resolve the DOI and obtain the missing dataset metadata.